 Reading Medicine at Cambridge comprises two phases: a three year pre-clinical phase, after which you would continue your clinical studies at the Cambridge Clinical School, based at Addenbrooke’s Hospital.
 The first three years of the degree include lectures, practical classes and examinations in a wide range of subjects including anatomy, biochemistry, genetics, neurobiology, pathology, pharmacology, physiology, psychology and reproductive biology.
 The clinical course builds on this foundation by developing the knowledge, skills and attitudes you require to practise clinical Medicine: following an Introduction to Clinical Methods, the curriculum consists of three stages and is built around a number of major themes.
 Full details are provided on the School of Clinical Medicine website, and summarised in the University Undergraduate Prospectus.

-It is important to note that most applicants for Medicine at Churchill offer at least three science/mathematics A Levels.
-In the past three admissions rounds, 98% of Cambridge Medicine applicants have offered three or more science/mathematics A Levels, and, of these, 30% were successful in obtaining a place.
-Of the 2% of applicants who offered only two science/mathematics A Levels, just 6% were successful in gaining a place.
+It is important to note that most applicants for Medicine at Churchill offer at least three science / mathematics A Levels / IB Higher Levels.
+In the past three admissions rounds, 96% of Cambridge Medicine applicants have offered three or more science / mathematics A Levels, and, of these, 29% were successful in obtaining a place.
+Of the 3% of applicants who offered only two science / mathematics A Levels, just 3% were successful in gaining a place.

 You will not be required to submit any examples of written work.

-After submitting your UCAS form, your application will be initially screened then reviewed following the BMAT results.
-If called, you will normally have two interviews, each lasting about 25 minutes, with a clinical and non-clinical Fellow from the College.
-Typically you will be asked about your current studies, about what you read, about experimental and project work that you have done at school, and we may initiate a discussion on something that engages your interest.
-Finally, you will be given a chance to ask any questions that you may have concerning Cambridge, the course and the College, and to tell us of anything else you want us to know about yourself, or discuss with us.
+After submitting your UCAS form, your application will be initially screened then reviewed after we receive your BMAT results.
+If you're called to interview, you will normally have two interviews, each lasting about 25 minutes, with a clinical and non-clinical Fellow of the College.
+Typically you will be asked about your current studies, about what you read, and about any experimental and project work that you have done at school or college.
+We may also initiate a discussion on something that engages your interest.
+Finally, you will be given a chance to ask any questions you may have.

 For more information and for all admissions enquiries, please contact the Admissions Office.